Applicability of multi-component study on Bayesian searches for targeted anisotropic stochastic gravitational-wave background: Introduction

-Recently, the Advanced LIGO Observatory (aLIGO) \cite{DetectorALIGO} and Advanced Virgo \cite{DetectorAVirgo} detectors have completed the third observing run (O3) and the first period of the fourth observing run (O4a), collaborating with KAGRA \cite{DetectorKAGRA}.
-The ground-based \ac{GW} detectors have not made any detection of the \ac{GWB} \cite{O3Isotropic}.
-However, in the nanohertz frequency band, where ground-based \ac{GW} detectors are not sensitive due to seismic noise, \ac{PTA} collaborations have reported a potential signal in the form of a \ac{GWB}-induced quadrupolar correlation of timing residuals \cite{PTAnHz}.
+Recently, the Advanced LIGO (aLIGO) \cite{DetectorALIGO} and Advanced Virgo \cite{DetectorAVirgo} detectors have completed the third observing run (O3) and the first period of the fourth observing run (O4a), collaborating with KAGRA \cite{DetectorKAGRA}.
+The ground-based \ac{GW} detectors have not made any detection of the \ac{SGWB} \cite{O3Isotropic}.
+However, in the nanohertz frequency band, where ground-based \ac{GW} detectors are not sensitive due to seismic noise, \ac{PTA} collaborations have reported a potential signal in the form of a \ac{SGWB}-induced quadrupolar correlation of timing residuals \cite{CPTA2023Jun,nanoGrav2023Jun,EPTA2023Jun,PPTA2023Jun}.